d-EScape/Domoticz_iDetect/README.md

   - mac addresses to monitor in the format name=mac addrress separated by a comma eg: phone1=F1:2A:33:44:55:66,phone2=B9:88:77:C6:55:44
   -'remove obsolete' gives you a choice to automatically delete devices that are no longer in de above list of mac-addresses OR to show them as timedout.
   - interval between checks (i use 10 seconds)
-  - a grace period after which phones are shown as absent (to deal with temporarily dropped connections).[/list][/list]
+  - a grace period after which phones are shown as absent (to deal with temporarily dropped connections).

 ![alt text](https://github.com/d-EScape/Domoticz_iDetect/blob/master/resources/settings021.jpg)

 ## History:
 **Update 04/05/2018 version 0.2.3**

 Addded: Wider router brand and model support by adding iwinfo command as a method to poll the router for info (next to existing wl and arp methods).
 Some minor optimizations.

 **Update 04/05/2018 version 0.2.2**

 Adapted the configuration to use Dnpwwo's password field option.
 The (optional) password will no longer be shown in plain text.

 **Update 04/05/2018 version 0.2.1**

 Improved error handling and added some sensible logging if certain error occur

 **Update 02/05/2018 version 0.2.0**

 Some *major changes* in this release:
 - Added password based authentication as an option instead of key based (which is still preferred)
 - Added router capabilities detection instead of assuming wl command is available